ParallelMaths/parallel/pages/7-07-optimise-pizza-money.md

 The challenge for an enemy agent who has intercepted a coded message is to work out the key and read the message.
 If you're the enemy agent with a coded message, how long would it take you to work out the key?
 How long would it take to work out how each letter has been substituted?

 To answer that question, first we need to know how many different keys are possible.
-Another way to phrase this question is to ask: "How many different ways can you re-arrange an alphabet of 26 letters?
+Another way to phrase this question is to ask: "How many different ways can you re-arrange an alphabet of 26 letters?"

 This is a big question, so let’s start with a smaller alphabet and see if we can find a pattern.